endafarrell/sanic-openapi3e/README.md

 ```

 You'll now have a specification at the URL `/openapi/spec.json` and
 a YAML version at `/openapi/spec.yml`.

+p.s.: Clicking on the `/openapi/spec.yml` link in a browser will generally download a file and your computer will open
+an application to read it.
+To see the YAML spec in the browser as a plain text file, add a `?as_text` query string like
+`/openapi/spec.yml?as_text` instead.

 Your routes will be automatically categorized by their blueprints'
 names.